akashpatel010/technical-writing-portfolio/README.md

 # Technical Writing Portfolio
 Welcome to my portfolio!

-This repository showcases a collection of structured technical documents developed to support manufacturing processes, system operations, and API integrations.
+This repository showcases a collection of structured technical documents developed to support manufacturing processes, system operations, API integrations, and flow charts.
 My work focuses on creating clear, standardized, and easy-to-follow documentation to improve efficiency, consistency, and communication across teams.

 The documents included cover a range of areas API documentation, knowledge-based artcile, user guide, build procedures, receiving inspections, standard operating procedures (SOPs), risk assessments, etc. Each document was created by analyzing workflows, collaborating with cross-functional teams, and translating complex processes into concise, user-friendly formats.